 If you want a little more insight, you may want to try the commercial eCommerce Tracking plugin by Yoast.
 Starting from $49 for a single website license, it’s not cheap, but its many functions might be a worthy investment if you’re running a busy online store.
 This plugin tracks your revenue (total and per product), the number of transactions, average order value, and conversion rates.

 On-page search engine optimization (SEO) is one of the most important ways to drive traffic to your store, but it can be hard work.
 Each of your product descriptions should include well-researched keywords that will help them rank for the search terms your audience are looking for.

 Each product listing should have title tags and meta descriptions, not to mention alt tags for each image.
 These tasks can quickly take up a good chunk of your day.
+That’s why you’ll want to install an SEO plugin to help you out.
 The good people at Yoast have built a powerful plugin, which some call the ultimate SEO plugin for WordPress.

 This free plugin can help you with all of these tasks and much more.
 Following as many of the plugin’s suggestions as possible will drastically improve the SEO rating of your shop.